Estimated reading time: 7 minutes

 Member Page: After Two Quarters of Use

-I identified consistency risks and the need for a more structured approach to introducing quality assurance (QA).
-Building on my prior experiences with manual QA processes, I established a structured QA checklist and conducted recurring reviews covering responsive behavior, accessibility, performance, and functional integrity.
+These reviews highlighted the need for a more structured approach to quality control.
+I introduced a simple QA checklist covering responsive behavior, accessibility, and key user flows.

-This process significantly reduced regression risk across quarterly content updates and helped preserve design and content consistency as the site evolved.
+This process significantly reduced regression risk across updates and helped preserve design and content consistency as the site evolved.

 Excerpt from the last structured QA checklist used to monitor cross-device consistency and content quality across quarterly updates.